Five from Finland

 “We use the term camping holiday: you have to carry your own pack, but we take care of food, transport and routes.
 We want people to enjoy camping without it being boring,” she added.

 Awarded Visit Finland’s Sustainable Travel Finland label, Taiga Times offers adventurous excursions of various types, including berry and mushroom picking tours and unique nightfall experiences.
-Moreover, even those who arrive in Helsinki for just a connecting flight at the airport can get a breath of fresh air and enjoy the lake views, providing their layover lasts for at least five hours.
+Moreover, even those who arrive in Helsinki for just a connecting flight at the airport can get a breath of fresh air and enjoy the archipelago nature, provided that their layover lasts for at least five hours.

 VisitEDUfinn has welcomed groups of visitors from around the world already for years.